 Kawasaki Ninja 500 Top Speed

 The Kawasaki Ninja series’ 500cc variant top speed is around 190 km/h.
+It’s quick enough for highway cruising and weekend fun, but still manageable for daily rides.
+The 451cc twin-cylinder engine delivers smooth power, and the bike pulls clean through the gears without feeling stressed at higher speeds.
 It reaches 0-100 km/h in approximately 5.2 seconds.

 - Claimed top speed: 190 km/h